bitcraze/crazyflie-firmware/docs/development/oot.md

 EXTRA_CFLAGS += -I$(PWD)/src/inc
 ```

-And since you are providing a config file by way of `$(OOT_CONFIG)` you do not need to run any make command to create a config like `make menuconfig` or `make defconfig`.
-Just a simple `make` will suffice.
+OOT builds can be configured with [Kbuild](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/development/kbuild/) using terminal interfaces like `make menuconfig` or by loading a default configuration, such as with `make cf2_defconfig`.
+Any definitions in $(OOT_CONFIG) will override conflicting settings.

 ## OOT estimators
 The `config` file needs to enable ESTIMATOR_OOT, and can also set other config options: